Joint lead of Engineering for Change Aquaponics Society

 June 2016 And 2017

 2016 – I created a sculpture that raised awareness of ocean degradation.
 It was composed of rubbish sculpted into a coral reef, and spray painted white to make it less assuming.
 The back drop to the piece was an ocean scene of floating jellyfish composed of plastic bags.
-I got great feedback from the sculpture, and invited back this year (2017) to create something else.
+I got great feedback from the sculpture, and was invited back the following year to create something else.

 2017- I created a large tear drop sculpture composed of wire faces, based on people from different ages/sexes/races.
 This sculpture aimed to emphasis the impending impact of climate change on climate refugees.